The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Introduction

+More generally, immediacy should be kept in mind when constructing tree codes: immediacy properties of a proposed construction can be analyzed in order to obtain an upper bound on the rate it can achieve.
+(Further, the above discussion also shows that a rough analysis along the lines of \cref{thm:main-informal} may serve as a useful guide before a formal analysis of the exact immediacy properties of a proposed construction.)
+It is worth noting that the two constructions whose analyses rely on unproven conjectures \cite{moore2014tree, BenYaacovCN21} do not appear to exhibit non-trivial immediacy.
+Therefore, they are not excluded from being asymptotically good codes by this work.

-\paragraph{Rate–distance–immediacy tradeoff.} We point out that Theorem \ref{thm:main informal} also applies to codes with vanishing distance.
-In fact, for a general relative distance $\delta > 0$, the upper bound on the rate $\rho$ stated in Theorem \ref{thm:main informal} exhibits, roughly, an inverse-linear dependence on $\delta$.
-The precise details are more nuanced, and we direct the reader to the formal statement of our main result in Theorem \ref{thm-lamcode-rate-upper-bound}, and to the computations leading to \cref{eq:27,eq:22}.
-The key takeaway, however, is that Theorem \ref{thm:main informal}, in its full generality, yields a \emph{rate–distance–immediacy tradeoff}.
-For ease of presentation, we choose to focus on the tradeoff between rate and immediacy in this introductory section (see Section \ref{sec:overview} for further discussion).
+\paragraph*{Rate–distance–immediacy trade-off} We point out that our rate upper bounds apply also to codes with vanishing distance.
+In fact, for a general relative distance $\delta > 0$, the upper bound on the rate $\rho$ stated in Theorem \ref{thm:main-informal} exhibits, roughly, an inverse-linear dependence on $\delta$.
+The precise details are more nuanced, and we direct the reader to the formal statement of our main result in Theorem \ref{thm-lamcode-rate-upper-bound}, and to the computations leading to \cref{eq:27,eq:22} (that show that fast growing immediacy functions imply an appropriate immediacy codes condition).
+The key takeaway, however, is that Theorem \ref{thm:main-informal}, in its full generality, yields a \emph{rate–distance–immediacy trade-off}.
+For ease of presentation, we choose to focus on the trade-off between rate and immediacy in this introductory section (see Section \ref{sec:overview} for further discussion).